 Definition Investigation team to consist of Completed Investigation Report to Formal Report Type Any unplanned incident that occurred, which although did not result in any personal injury, illness or damage to property or the environment, had the potential to do so.
+Near Miss Incidents must be rated according to the potential outcome as defined in Incident Categories 1 to 4.
 Based on the Near Miss Rating.
+Note: If the potential outcome indicates a category 1 event the actual investigation process should be as for a Category 2. ie. No external involvement.
 Based on Near Miss Rating.
 Based on Near Miss Rating.
-Near Miss Incidents must be rated according to the potential outcome as defined in Incident Categories 1 to 4.